TheGuardianWolf/Annotation-Tool/README.md

 This feature automatically triggers whenever the location marker tool is used provided that the calibration files are specified.
-However, if you manually enter in the image-space coordinates, then you must use the _AUTOCOODINATE_ button.
+However, if you manually enter in the image-space coordinates, then you must use the _AUTOCOORDINATE_ button.

 **Tips for Workflow**